What gifts do you buy a travel lover for Christmas?

 Got a friend who’s trying to go cold turkey when it comes to waste?
 Help them achieve that goal this year with a zero-waste starter kit.

-Packed up in a pretty box is a range of items that they’ll be dying to use: everything from biodegradable cutlery and a travel cup to bamboo toothbrushes and a metal straw.
+Packed up in a pretty box is a range of items that they’ll be dying to use: everything from biodegradable cutlery and mesh produce bags to bamboo toothbrushes and hard shampoo bars.

-They’re ideal for travel, available in two colours and the whole set looks pretty adorable, too.
+They’re ideal for travel and the whole set looks pretty adorable, too.

-Cutting out disposable face wipes is a sure-fire way to embark on a zero waste lifestyle and there’s no way to do it in more style than with these cue reusable cotton face pads.
+Cutting out disposable face wipes is a sure-fire way to embark on a zero waste lifestyle and there’s no way to do it in more style than with these reusable bamboo make-up remover pads.

-Not only are the designs gorgeous, but they’re easy to use as you just need to chuck them in the washing machine after use.
+Not only are they made from sustainable bamboo, but they’re easy to use as you just need them in the washing machine after use.

 They’ve genuinely revolutionised my face care routine and they’re guaranteed to do the same for your travel-loving friend!